erikdao/eleventy-from-scratch/src/index.md

   summary: 'Some stuff that should give you an idea of what we’re all about.'
 studioFeed:
   title: 'From inside the studio'
+metaDesc: 'A made up agency site that you build if you take Learn Eleventy From Scratch, by Piccalilli'
 ---

 This is pretty _rad_, right?